NERC-CEH/fdri-ontology/ontology/doc/deployments.md

 The class `fdri:MobileDeployment` is used to capture the deployment of a system to a mobile platform such as a boat or a drone.
 In such cases, each sortie of mobile platform with the deployed system should be recorded as a separate `fdri:MobileDeployment` (e.g. when multiple flights are made by a drone with a particular package of sensors).

-The `fdri:trackLog` property should be used to reference the detailed (possibly timed) track of the sortie, but the property `geos:hasGeometry` is also provided to allow the geospatial path or the area extent of the track to be captured in a form suitable for display and/or geo-spatial query.
+The `fdri:trackLog` property should be used to reference the detailed (possibly timed) track of the sortie, but the properties `geos:hasGeometry`, `geos:hasRepresentativePoint`, `geos:hasCentroid`, `geos:hasBoundingBox`, `geo:lat`, `geo:long`, `spatialrelations:easting` and `spatialrelations:northing` are also provided to allow the representative point location, geospatial path or the area extent of the track to be captured in a form suitable for display and/or geo-spatial query.
+For notes on these additional properties please refer to [Notes on Geo-spatial Resources](geospatial.md).

 ```mermaid
 classDiagram